-All this came to an abrupt end in 1986, when Congress enacted the passive activity loss rules.
+All this came to an abrupt end in 1986 when Congress enacted the passive activity loss rules.
 (I.R.C.
 Section 469.)
-These rules were designed to limit a taxpayer’s ability to use rental or business losses to offset other income.
-The PAL rules apply to all business activities, but are particularly strict for rental real estate because real estate was the primary tax shelter.
+These rules were designed to limit a taxpayer’s ability to use real estate or business losses to offset other income.
+The PAL rules apply to all business activities, but are particularly strict for real estate rentals because they were the primary tax shelter.

 The passive activity loss rules created a special category of income and loss called passive income or loss.
 There are two types of passive income or loss.
 Passive income or loss comes from:

 It's easy to know whether you have income or loss from real estate rentals.
 But the concept of "material participation" is more complicated.
 You materially participate in a business only if you are involved with its day-to-day operations on a regular, continuous, and substantial basis.
 (I.R.C.
 Section 469(h).)
 The IRS has created several tests to determine material participation, based on the amount of time you spend working at it.